 The firm reorganizes, creating the positions of Managing Partner and Chairman, and Executive and Compensation committees.
-Thomas Remington is designated the first chairman and Kenneth S. F. Teasdale (pictured) as managing partner of the firm.
+Thomas Remington (pictured) is designated the first chairman and Kenneth S. F. Teasdale as managing partner of the firm.

 The firm merges with the St. Louis firm Schlafly, Griesedieck, Toft & Virtel, becoming Armstrong, Teasdale, Kramer, Vaughan & Schlafly.
 The firm grows to 83 lawyers.
-By end of the following year, Armstrong Teasdale is the third-largest law firm in the St. Louis area based on the number of attorneys.
+By end of the following year, Armstrong Teasdale is the third-largest law firm in the St. Louis area based on the number of lawyers.

 The firm merges with Kansas City firm Dietrich, Davis, Dicus, Rowlands, Schmitt & Gorman, with the new firm name being Armstrong, Teasdale, Schlafly, Davis & Dicus.

 Edwin Noel (pictured) is elected managing partner.
 Kenneth S.F.
 Teasdale is elected chairman.

 The Jefferson City, Missouri, office opens.

 The firm’s Professional Advancement of Women program is established; today called the Women’s Inclusion Network.
 The program is one of the first of its type at a private firm in the St. Louis region.

 Partner Kathi Schoene elected as the first woman to sit on the firm’s Executive Committee.

 The firm establishes the Michael C. Tramble Memorial Scholarship Fund at the University of Missouri School of Law, in memory of a promising young African-American associate at the firm who tragically lost his life.